BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/_final/Consolidated_GLs_CBs_ET_EN.pdf.md

 <image>
-![A concise summary of Guideline 6B for insurance and reinsurance undertakings on identifying coverage for uncertain events.
+A concise summary of Guideline 6B for insurance and reinsurance undertakings on identifying coverage for uncertain events.
 The guideline specifies that a discernible economic effect on a contract exists only if the cover is linked to future premiums and provides a discernible financial advantage to the policyholder, which is assessed by considering all potential future cash flows.

-#### Guideline 6B - Identification of a coverage for a specified uncertain event that adversely affects the insured person with a discernible effect on the economics of a contract
+**Guideline 6B - Identification of a coverage for a specified uncertain event that adversely affects the insured person with a discernible effect on the economics of a contract**
 When determining whether the coverage for a specified uncertain event that adversely affects the insured person (cover) has no discernible effect on the economics of a contract, insurance and reinsurance undertakings should take into account all potential future cash flows, which may arise from the contract.
 Insurance and reinsurance undertakings should consider a cover as having a discernible effect on the economics of a contract only if the cover is linked to the payment of the future premiums and provides the policyholder with a discernible financial advantage.
-When determining whether a cover provides a discernible financial advantage, insurance and reinsurance undertakings should consider the extent to which the whole set of future cash](#)
+When determining whether a cover provides a discernible financial advantage, insurance and reinsurance undertakings should consider the extent to which the whole set of future cash
 </image>

 --- Page 13 ---

-!

 **Explanatory text**